yishn/Spirit/README.md

 # Turkey
 ~~~

-### Diashow
+### Image Sets

 You can turn consecutive photos into a diashow.
-First, think of a unique diashow id.
+First, think of a unique image set id.
 Then choose a selection of consecutive photos, say `photo02.jpg`, `photo03.jpg`, `photo04.jpg`.
-Just add `.{diashow id}` just before the file extension, e.g. `photo02.dia01.jpg`, `photo03.dia01.jpg`, `photo04.dia01.jpg`.
+Just add `.{imageset-id}` just before the file extension, e.g. `photo02.dia01.jpg`, `photo03.dia01.jpg`, `photo04.dia01.jpg`.
 You want to make sure that every photo in a diashow has the same height.

+## JSON API

+Spirit also provides a simple JSON API.
+There are following paths to self-explanatory JSONs:

+### `/json/journals`

+Get an array of journals.
+Each journal is represented by an object with the following keys:

+* `id`: The journal id, a.k.a. journal directory name stripped of order number.
+* `path`: The internal relative path to the journal directory.
+* `permalink`: The public absolute path to the journal.
+* `name`: The name of the journal.

+### `/json/journals/[journal-id]`

+Get all journal information of a given journal id.
+Basically a journal object (see above) with extra keys:

+* `start_date`: The earliest date of all photos in the journal.
+May not be defined.
+* `end_date`: The latest date of all photos in the journal.
+May not be defined.
+* `photos`: An array of photo objects.

+### Photo Object

+A photo object has the following keys:

+* `src`: The public absolute path to the resized photo as transmitted to the browser.
+* `download`: The public absolute path to the original photo as transmitted to the browser.
+May not be defined if configured that way.
+* `id`: An internal id used by Spirit.
+* `permalink`: The permalink of the photo.
+* `date`: An object describing when the photo was captured.
+May not be defined.
+* `markdown`: The description of the photo in Markdown if available.
+May not be defined.
+* `description`: The rendered HTML of `markdown`.
+May not be defined.
+* `imageset`: The image set id.
+May not be defined.
+* `start_imageset` and `stop_imageset`: Determines whether the photo is the start or end of an image set.
+May not be defined.

 ## Third Party Libraries